PyxelM/alucinara/content/lore/2nd-realm/sarvara/sarvaran-architecture.md

 ##### Tree Platforms
 As treehouses were set atop foundations and supports, these platforms often appeared without buildings on top of them.
 These platforms were used for a variety of purposes, such as communal plazas, lookout spots, and markets.
 ### Storage Shelters
 The Sarvaran Minikin would also build storage shelters out of clay on treebranches.
-These shelters would commonly contain goods, such as Lunuth grain, fruit, berries, or materials like bronze, gold, diamonds, and alucium.
+These shelters would commonly contain goods, such as Lunuth grain, fruit, berries, or materials like bronze, gold, diamonds, and Alucinarium.

 They took the form of round compartments which dangled from the canopy, but could vary from high to low quality.
 They were sometimes given hinged wooden doors or fabric curtains.